sarthakpadhi/sarthakpadhi/README.md

 With hands-on experience in **Generative AI, Machine Learning, Data Science, and robust Data Engineering**, I specialize in creating intelligent, scalable systems that turn ideas into outcomes.
 I’m particularly interested in building **high-performance data systems**, designing **ML models**, and exploring the intersection of **data, markets, and decision-making**.

-- 🌱 I’m currently learning about applications at the intersection of **finance and technology**.
 Some projects I’m excited to share include my [AlphaAgent](https://github.com/sarthakpadhi/AlphaAgent) implementation and my **Order Book implementation**.
 I’m also exploring **system design for ultra-low-latency market data ingestion**.

-- 📫 How to reach me: ✉️ **sarthakpadhi2016@gmail.com**
+📫 How to reach me: ✉️ **sarthakpadhi2016@gmail.com**

 <!--